 Fortunately I work with awesome people and do manage to get a bit of free time, but still, it is business travel.

-While packing this afternoon I realized I’ve learned a lot from my year of traveling – most of it from making mistakes.
-Hopefully, this list will help you avoid a few of my mistakes, particularly if you need first time flying tips.
+While packing this afternoon I realized I’ve learned a lot from my year of traveling – most of it from experiencing business travel problems.
+Hopefully, this list will help you avoid a few of my travel mistakes, particularly if you need first time flying tips.

 1. Always check the weather